Blitz Report™ Installation Guide

 adsplice

-When prompted for the following, you can press Enter to accept the default location:
+When prompted for the following, press Enter to accept the default location:

 Enter the directory where your AD Splicer control file is located.